Publish from Claude with the MCP server

 What can the assistant not do?

-Is giving Claude a token safe?
+Is giving Claude access safe?

 Still stuck?